Last reviewed on 31 March 2021

 I’m embarrassed / I feel guilty that I’m self-isolating – how do I tell other people?

 There is no need to feel embarrassed or guilty about contracting coronavirus.
-The World Health Organization (WHO) has categorised this as a pandemic and many people will have to self-isolate.
+This is a pandemic and many people are having to self-isolate.
 Be honest with your friends, family and colleagues so that you can help to protect them from the virus and don’t be afraid to ask them for their support.

 How can I stay in touch with my counsellor / therapist / support worker or speak to another mental health professional?